 Parameters on URLs make them long and hard for anyone to read.
 And search engines can get confused by them, especially if the parameters are meant to hold customer information, and not indicate a separate Web page.
 Also, as I mentioned elsewhere,

-search engines don’t always rank dynamic pages as high as static pages, and most dynamic pages use parameters on the URL to indicate the correct page.
+Search engines don’t always rank dynamic pages as highly as static pages, and most dynamic pages use parameters in the URL to indicate the correct page.
 If you must use parameters, you might want to consider doing a URL rewrite to static URLs, at least for your most important pages.

 Don’t use dynamic URLs (AVOID)

 In general, spiders tend to prefer static URLs to dynamic ones.
-It is possible to rank high with a dynamic URL, but it’s easier if you redirect dynamic URLs to shorter, static URLs.
+It is possible to rank well with a dynamic URL, but it’s easier if you redirect dynamic URLs to shorter, static URLs.

 Don’t use session IDs (AVOID)

-Like dynamic URLs, search engines don’t tend to like URLs with session IDs on them.
+Like dynamic URLs, search engines tend not to like URLs with session IDs on them.
 In fact, session IDs seem to cause even more problems with search engine spiders than plain dynamic URLs.
-The problem is that every time the spider comes to a site with session IDs it can index that site as a completely new URL – even though the content is identical.
-This can lead to the search engine thinking you are trying to spam them with identical content, and could even get your site banned if it got bad enough.
-Google guidelines now state that id= URL parameters are okay, but that doesn’t mean that other search engines won’t choke on the
+The problem is that every time the spider comes to a site with session IDs, it can index that site as a completely new URL, even though the content is identical.
+This may cause the search engine to believe you are attempting to spam them with identical content, and it may even result in your site being banned if the situation becomes severe enough.
+Google guidelines now state that id=URL parameters are okay, but that doesn’t mean that other search engines won’t choke on the

 Don’t rely on AdSense to boost your rankings (AVOID)

 AdSense is a way to earn money on your website.
-But contrary to popular believe, having AdSense ads won’t improve your ranking in search engines, even Google.
+However, contrary to popular belief, having AdSense ads on your website will not improve your ranking in search engines, including Google.
 They won’t hurt your rankings either.
 It’s perfectly fine to use them, but don’t expect them to improve your search rankings.